Open0xScope/openscope/README.md

 These trades should be based on the AI trading model trained with the provided history token events.

-We have already open sourced all the events tranning data on our huggingface space:
+We have already open sourced all the events training data on our huggingface space:

 [Event Trading Dataset](https://huggingface.co/datasets/0xscope/web3-trading-analysis)